Inedo/inedo-docs/Content/proget/api/universal-feed/download-vpack.md

 ```

 ## HTTP Response Specification
 The virtual package will be downloaded on a successful `200` response.
 A `403` response indicates a [missing, unknown, or unauthorized API Key](/docs/proget/api/universal-feed#authentication).
-A `404` response indicates that the specified virtual package does not exist.